Gophers avoid upset with 28-21 win over South Dakota State

 South Dakota State: Four straight home games await the Jackrabbits, who will host LIU on Sept.
 7.

-Minnesota: The Gophers will go on the road to face Fresno State next week.
+Minnesota: The Gophers will go on the road to face Fresno State on Sept.
+7.

 More AP college football: https://apnews.com/tag/Collegefootball and